-Dogs

-At some venues Dogs may be prohibited.
+Dogs At some venues Dogs may be prohibited.
 Where they are allowed, they are to be kept under control and owners are responsible for clearing up any fouling which may occur.

-ELIGIBILITY/LICENCING TSR1
+TSR1 ELIGIBILITY/LICENCING

-All riders and passengers must hold a current ACU/SACU Trials Registration card.
+All riders and passengers must hold a current ACU Trials Registration/Membership card or a SACU licence or ACU/SACU rider's licence.
 Any rider or passenger from another FMN MUST produce a licence issued by their FMN together with start permission and proof of personal accident Insurance.
 Where the Trial includes the use of public highways, then this will be stated in the Supplementary Regulations.
 If public highways are used then it is the sole responsibility of the rider to ensure that their machine is roadworthy and that they and their machine comply with all legal requirements.